 Closed Captioning layout, The Closed Captioning dialog will display the active language streams.

 Clicking a language opens a new tab.
 Clicking on the first tab shows the live captions as they are typed.

 Later, when viewing the recording, the playback bar will have a ‘CC’ button.
 Clicking on the ‘CC’ button will show the available captions.

-The presenter now launches desktop sharing outside the browser by opening a Java Network Launch Protocol (JNLP) file called
+When the presenter launches screen sharing, the BigBlueButton client will download a Java Network Launch Protocol (JNLP) file called

-To start desktop sharing, the presenter clicks the desktop sharing icon in the toolbar.
+To start screen sharing, the presenter clicks the screen sharing icon in the toolbar.

-BigBlueButton client will display the Desktop Sharing Presenters Preview window (this will show the presenter a thumbnail view of their desktop sharing stream when desktop sharing starts).
+BigBlueButton client will display the Screen Sharing Presenters Preview window.
+This will show the presenter a thumbnail view of what others see when the screen sharing starts.

-The window display a set of images that guide the user through starting the desktop sharing.
-These images are specific to the user’s OS + Browser.
+The window displays a set of images that guide the user through starting the screen sharing.
+These images are specific to the user’s combination of operating system and browser.